 2. Define your search criteria

-The advanced search is Jira's most powerful search method.
-You can specify criteria that cannot be defined in the other searches (for example, the
+This mode lets you specify advanced criteria that can't be defined in the other searches (for example, the

 3. Change your view of the search results

-You've got the search results displaying the way that you want.
-Now you can work with the actual issues in the search results.
-The issue navigator lets you action individual issues, as well as the entire set of issues returned by your search.
+The issue navigator lets you action individual issues or the entire set of issues returned by your search.

 - View the issue: Click the issue key or name.